eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 }
 ```

+#### Target header mapping
+HTTP 1.1 connections supports specific header mapping.

+The following header have a special meaning in that the values are applied directly to the published message:
+* `http.query`: sets the value of this header as query parameter

 #### Target acknowledgement handling

 For HTTP targets, whenever a message is published to the HTTP endpoint, you have two different options in order to